Nurol Ejder

-The Ejder Yalçın (/tr/; lit.
+The Nurol Ejder (/tr/; lit.
 "Dragon") is a family of armoured vehicles produced by Turkish company Nurol Makina.
-Two versions exists under the Ejder name, a 6x6 version, and a more popular 4x4 version, called Ejder Yalcin.
+Two versions exists under the Ejder name; being a 6x6 version and a more popular 4x4 version, referred to as Ejder Yalcin.

 Variants

 Ejder 6×6 Armoured Combat Vehicle

 Baseline 6×6 version is fitted with a remotely controlled 7.62 mm caliber machine gun and 40mm automatic grenade launcher.
 Supports integration of various weapon systems and armed turrets weighted up to 5 tons.
 V-shaped hull for improved protection against landmines and IEDs.
 It can withstand the blast from an 8 kg mine.
 Protection can be enhanced with modular add-on armor.

 A number of these vehicles were sold to Georgia in 2008.

 Ejder Yalçın 4×4 Armoured Combat Vehicle

 Design studies on the vehicle were initiated in the last quarter of 2012 and a pre-prototype of the base vehicle was exhibited at the IDEF in 2013.
 Mass production of the vehicle began in May 2014.

 It features a V-shaped hull design, integrating floating floor plates and blast mitigation seating to provide protection against mines and IED's.
 It can accommodate up to 11 personnel and can carry a payload of up to 4 tons.

 The vehicle is equipped with optionally integrated, remote-controlled and manually operated weapon stations.
 It is fitted with two gun ports on the roof.
 The optional armament mounted on the vehicle includes 7.62mm and 12.7mm machine guns, a 25mm anti-aircraft gun and a 40mm automatic grenade launcher.